Central Asia – Nowruz

 - Nowruz is followed by nationwide celebrations with large public gatherings, concerts, traditional craft exhibitions, and sports competitions.

-Sport competitions and Buzkashi Horse game
+Sports competitions and Buzkashi Horse game

 Along with traditional folk music concerts, sports competitions are also very popular and important.
 These competitions include wrestling, horse races, and buzkashi.
 Buzkashi is an ancient horse game, akin to polo, but played with the carcass of a goat.
 More than 100 players try to pick up the goat from the ground and then race up the field with it to score a goal.